crsl4/computingtools/pages/project1description.md

 - each student should make at least 10 commits and at least one merge commit, which may or may not lead to conflict resolution.
-- document each script and each step in the pipeline: with comments to explain what each step or function is doing, input, output, example of function use
+- document each script and each step in the pipeline: with comments to explain what each step or function is doing, input, output, example of script usage
 - document the analysis in a markdown `readme.md` file: why/when/where things were run, how long each step took, where the results files are
-- organize the project files: with separate folders for data, scripts, results (possibly different directories for different types of results)
+- organize the project files: with separate folders for data, scripts, results;
+  possibly different directories for different types of data or different types of results
 - write a summary of results, in a markdown file `report.md`, linked to from the main `readme.md` file